webodf/WebODF/webodf/README_styleSaving.txt

 General information about styles
 --------------------------------

-There can be automatic styles and named/common styles: named/common ones are offered to the user, automatic ones are internal styles for implementation of direct formatting.
+There can be automatic styles and common styles: common ones are offered to the user, automatic ones are internal styles for implementation of direct formatting.

 Common styles are stored in styles.xml, while automatic styles are stored in